Bejswarup/Algo_Trading/README.md

 ## Let's walk through an example of how trailing stop loss works in your Algo Trading system using the parameters you provided:

-Suppose you decide to Sell a NIFTY23SEP19700CE option for 50 rupees.
+Suppose you decide to sell a NIFTY23SEP19700CE option for 50 rupees.
 You set a Stop Loss (sl) of 5 rupees and a Target of 0 (indicating you want to trail the stop loss).

 Here's how the trailing stop loss would work:

 1. Initial Setup:
    - You sell the NIFTY23SEP19700CE option for 50 rupees.
    - Your initial stop loss is set at 5 rupees.
+That is initial exit price is 55 rupees.
    - Your initial target is set to 0 (indicating trailing stop loss).

 2. Price Movements:
-   - If the Last Traded Price (LTP) increases to 55 rupees, your exit price remains at 55 rupees, and you book a loss (since your stop loss is 5 rupees below the entry price).
+   - If the Last Traded Price (LTP) increases to 55 rupees, your exit price remains at 55 rupees, and you book a loss (since your stop loss is 5 rupees above the entry price).

-   - If the LTP decreases to 45 rupees, your exit price is adjusted to 50 rupees (the original entry price), and you still book a loss.
+   - If the LTP decreases to 45 rupees, your exit price is adjusted to 50 rupees (the original entry price), and you still in the position.

    - If the LTP decreases further to 40 rupees, your exit price is adjusted to 45 rupees.
-At this point, if the price increases to 45 rupees, you break even (exit at the entry price).
+At this point, if the price increases to 45 rupees, you book a profit of 5 rupees.

    - If the LTP decreases to 35 rupees, your exit price is adjusted to 40 rupees, and so on.
 The stop loss is constantly adjusted as the LTP moves in your favor.